Updated: Feb 15

-This can be a useful exercise, but I find that patients can make themselves worse if they either squeeze too hard or bring the legs together so that their groins compress.
-If you do want to do this as an exercise make sure that you:
+This can be a useful exercise, but I find that patients can make themselves worse if they either squeeze too hard or bring the legs together so that their groin compresses.
+If you do want to do this as an exercise, make sure that you:

 Start by placing an object between your legs that will keep them either in neutral or in slight abduction when you squeeze.
 A football works well.

-I tend to use progressive side planks instead of this exercise – I explain how this works in the video.
+I tend to use progressive side planks instead of this exercise – I explain how this works in the video above.

-This is a brilliant exercise for when your tendon has calmed down a bit as it not only works the adductors when you pull the band in, but it also works the adductors of the leg that is supporting you.
+This is a brilliant exercise for when your tendon has calmed down, as it not only works the adductors when you pull the exercise band in, but it also works the adductors of the leg that is supporting you.
 So make sure you do it on both legs!